3.1. UQ: Uncertainty Quantification

 3.1.2.
 Dakota UQ Engine

 This UQ engine utilizes the Dakota Software, a state-of-the-art research application that is robust and provides many methods for optimization and UQ, a selection of which we utilize in this application.
 Dakota provides the user with a large number of methods for different kinds of analyses.
-For this reason we have divided the methods into categories though a pull-down menu, as shown below.
+For this reason, we have divided the methods into categories through a pull-down menu, as shown below.
 Once the category has been selected, a number of different methods are made available to the user.

 ../../../../_images/dakotaUQ.png